 ARTICLE I. PURPOSE

 Coppin State University is a constituent institution of the University System of Maryland and incorporates by reference Board of Regents policy I – 6.00, Policy on Shared Governance.
-The University consists of six (6) distinct Divisions: Institutional Advancement, Academic Affairs, Administration and Finance, Student Affairs, Information Technology and Athletics by its mission and vision statement.
-The President recognizes the distinct and complementary roles that administrators, faculty, staff and student have in governing Coppin State University.
-The President recognizes that as higher education changes and continues to evolve, implementation of the fundamental principles of shared governance as set forth by the University System of Maryland Bylaws, Policies and Procedures at I-6.00 are incorporated and adopted in this policy.
+The University consists of six (6) distinct Divisions: Institutional Advancement, Academic Affairs, Administration and Finance, Enrollment Management and Student Affairs, Information Technology, and Athletics, by its mission and vision statement.
+The President recognizes the distinct and complementary roles that administrators, faculty, staff, and students have in governing Coppin State University.
+The President recognizes that, as higher education changes and continues to evolve, implementation of the fundamental principles of shared governance as set forth by the University System of Maryland Bylaws, Policies and Procedures at I-6.00, are incorporated and adopted in this policy.

 This policy affirms the university’s commitment to these fundamental principles, which shall guide the development of specific governance practices among administrators, faculty, staff and students.